 Plot values from the 20th Century Reanalysis which utilized surface temperature and pressure observations to drive a full atmospheric model.
 Dataset starts in 1908.

 Maps and Crossections of Gridded Datasets

-- Correlate index timeseries like the AO with atmospheric or ocean datasets
+Plot timeseries correlations like the AO with atmospheric or ocean datasets.

 Other Arctic Data and Dataset Plotting/Analysis Pages